-If you earn little or no money, you are entitled to unemployment benefits under certain conditions.
-There are two different types of unemployment benefit: Unemployment benefit I and unemployment benefit II.
-You will only receive unemployment benefit I if you have had a job including compulsorily social insurance contributions in Germany for at least 12 months in the past 24 months, i.e. you have paid into unemployment insurance.
-You can apply for unemployment benefit I directly at the Employment Agency responsible for you.
-Your staff in charge will provide you with the necessary information in the event of dismissal.
-You can find out more about dismissal in our chapter "Termination of the Employment Contract".
+If you make little or no wages, you are entitled to unemployment benefits under certain conditions.
+There are two different types of unemployment benefits: Unemployment benefit I (ALG 1) and unemployment benefit II (ALG 2).
+You will only receive Unemployment Benefit I if you have had a job entailing compulsory social insurance contributions in Germany for at least 12 months in the past 24 months, i.e. you have contributed to unemployment insurance.
+You can apply for Unemployment Benefit I directly at the Employment Agency responsible for you.
+In the event of dismissal, the employee in charge will provide you with the necessary information.
+To learn more, check out our chapter "Termination of the Employment Contract".

 To benefit from unemployment benefit II, you must meet the following requirements:

 - You must be at least 15 years old.